 Programs

-The Boys & Girls Club of Bartlesville offers daily access to a broad range of programs in BGCA’s five core program areas: Character & Development; Education and Career Development; Health and Life Skills; The Arts; and Sports, Fitness and Recreation.
+Boys & Girls Clubs of Bartlesville offer daily access to a broad range of programs in BGCA’s five core program areas: Character & Development; Education and Career Development; Health and Life Skills; The Arts; and Sports, Fitness and Recreation.
 All Boys & Girls Club programs incorporate a youth development approach that fosters a sense of belonging, competence, usefulness and influence among young people.
 Our programs help young people develop self-confidence and self-esteem.

 Character and Development